MegaExE/Sunlight_Sensor/index.md

 Tried to test out the Raspberry pi wasn't able to connect.
 I use Raspberry pi #153 from the part Crib

-Film the unboxing of the Raspberry pi 3.

 Recived the PCB board and part kit from Kelly at the prototype lab

+Recived the Grove I2C Sunlight Sensor / UV / IR and Pi2Grover - Grove Connector Interface for the Raspberry Pi on October 12

 ### Week 3 September 25, 2017